 Terms Used In Florida Statutes 280.053

-• Qualified public depository: means a bank, savings bank, or savings association that:
+• Qualified public depository: means a bank, credit union, savings bank, or savings association that:

-(a) Is organized and exists under the laws of the United States or the laws of this state or any other state or territory of the United States.
+(a) Is organized and exists under the laws of the United States, the laws of this state, or the laws of any other state or territory of the United States.
 See Florida Statutes 280.02

 (b) During the period of suspension, the contingent liability, required collateral, and reporting requirements of the suspended public depository remain in force under the same conditions as if the suspended depository had remained qualified.

-(c) Upon expiration of the suspension period, the bank or savings association may, by order of the Chief Financial Officer, be reinstated as a qualified public depository, unless the cause of the suspension has not been corrected or the bank or savings association is otherwise not in compliance with this chapter or any rule adopted pursuant to this chapter.
+(c) Upon expiration of the suspension period, the bank, credit union, or savings association may, by order of the Chief Financial Officer, be reinstated as a qualified public depository, unless the cause of the suspension has not been corrected or the bank, credit union, or savings association is otherwise not in compliance with this chapter or any rule adopted pursuant to this chapter.

 (2)(a) A qualified public depository may be disqualified for a period of time not less than 1 year to be fixed in the order of disqualification.